william6542/william6542.github.io/_posts/2022-12-04-Oregon-Logs-Data-Project.markdown

 ![yearly pond value aggregate](/assets/WEIGHTEDpricetoyear.jpeg)

 Next, in Figure 2, we can see that the quarterly values are not the most equal.
-Modern logging has greatly increased in effectiveness and versatility in comparison with older forms of river based logging (which is also why most major US cities are found along big rivers).
+Although in the past logging was highly seasonal, not only because people had nothing to do in the winter, but also because winter was when the ground was hard enough to drag logs, modern logging has become so effective that it can operate in any season.
+Furthermore, because of modern transportation, modern logging does not have to take place along rivers (which is why most major cities are located along big rivers: that's where they can best accumulate wood.)

 Therefore, we cannot draw any concrete conclusions from the small variations in quarterly price.
-Furthermore, we cannot draw conclusions because we do not have a true weight variable (as mentioned before, "Quotes" is not a true weight variable. )
+Furthermore, we cannot draw conclusions because we do not have a true weight variable (as mentioned before, "Quotes" is not a true weight variable).
 (For more information on humanity's interaction with trees, one should look into [Deforesting the Earth](https://press.uchicago.edu/ucp/books/book/chicago/D/bo79171450.html) by Michael Williams).

 Figure 2: